UHDanke/gd_docs/bugs/bugs.md

 If a Color trigger is stopped with a Stop trigger before the color change finishes, the color change will resume when you respawn from a checkpoint.
 Pausing the Color trigger does not do this.

+## [2.207] Negative scaled Teleport triggers apply force in the opposite direction

+Flipping a Teleport trigger by scaling it with a negative value does not change the direction force will be applied towards.

+Flipping the trigger with the editor tool does change the force direction.

 # Editor